Cairns Green Island

 Note: Great Adventures post their version (PDF) of a simple Eco Walk map with accompanying text explanations that could be replicated.

-Become your explorer and set out to walk around the only rainforest on a coral cay on the Great Barrier Reef.
+Become your explorer and set out to walk around the only rainforest on a Great Barrier Reef coral cay.

 The island’s 1.6 km circumference can be explored at a light pace in 45 minutes leading you on a journey past the island’s vibrant flora and fauna.